Esri/arcgis-runtime-samples-android/kotlin/feature-layer-definition-expression/README.md

 ## How it works

-1. Create a service feature table from a URL with `new ServiceFeatureTable(url)`.
+1. Create a `ServiceFeatureTable` from a URL.
 2. Create a feature layer from the service feature table with `new FeatureLayer(serviceFeatureTable)`.
 3. Set the limit of the features on your feature layer using the `setDefinitionExpression()`.